 - likely impact of the advertising on the ability of consumers to safely and appropriately use the goods for their intended use

 - whether the alleged non-compliant advertising has been removed or amended

 - an advertiser's ability or willingness to comply with the advertising requirements, and

 - the advertiser's behaviour once they are made aware that their advertising appears to be non-compliant.

 The TGA (not the person or organisation reporting the complaint) is responsible for assessing and categorising cases based on the information provided in a complaint, and any other relevant information that may be available to the TGA.
-Following assessment, complaints of alleged non-compliant advertising will be categorised as: low, medium, high or critical.

 Risk based regulatory action